Liouville theorems for $f$-harmonic maps into Hadamard spaces: Introduction

 \

 The second part of this paper is devoted to the study of Liouville type theorems for harmonic maps from weighted manifolds to Hadamard spaces.
 For applications of $f$-harmonic maps with singular targets we refer to Gromov-Schoen \cite{GromovSchoen92}.
 Our first result is an analogue to Kendall's theorem \cite[Theorem~3.2]{Kendall90}.
 The essence of Kendall's theorem is that validity of Liouville theorem for $f$-harmonic maps into Hadamard spaces, a priori a nonlinear problem, is reduced to that of Liouville theorem of $f$-harmonic functions, a linear problem.
 Kendall \cite{Kendall90} proved this theorem for harmonic maps between Riemannian manifolds, by using probabilistic methods and potential theory.
 Kuwae-Sturm \cite{KuwaeSturm08} generalized Kendall's method to a class of harmonic maps between general metric spaces in the framework of Markov processes.
-However harmonic maps they considered are different from that of Korevaar-Schoen when targets are singular metric spaces.
-For harmonic maps into Hadamard spaces in the sense of Korevaar-Schoen, we adopt a geometric proof due to Li-Wang \cite{LiWang98}, in which the local compactness of the targets is crucial, to show the following Kendall-type theorem.
-Recall that a geodesic space $(Y,d)$ is called locally compact if every closed geodesic ball is compact. \begin{theorem} Let $(M, g, e^{-f}dV_g)$ be a complete weighted Riemannian manifold admitting no nonconstant bounded $f$-harmonic function and $(Y,d)$ be a locally compact Hadamard space.
-Then any $f$-harmonic map from $M$ to $Y$ having bounded image must be constant. \end{theorem}
+Note that harmonic maps they were concerned with are different from those of Korevaar-Schoen \cite{KorevaarSchoen93} when targets are singular.
+In this paper, we consider harmonic maps into Hadamard spaces in the sense of Korevaar-Schoen.
+Following the argument by Li-Wang \cite{LiWang98}, we are able to prove the following Kendall type theorem by assuming local compactness of the targets.
+Recall that a geodesic space $(Y,d)$ is called locally compact if every closed geodesic ball is compact. \begin{theorem} Let $(M, g, e^{-f}dV_g)$ be a complete weighted Riemannian manifold satisfying that any bounded $f$-harmonic function is constant.
+Let $(Y,d)$ be a locally compact Hadamard space.
+Then any $f$-harmonic map from $M$ to $Y$ having bounded image is a constant map. \end{theorem}

 \